spring-attic/spring-social-samples/spring-social-canvas/README.md

 ====================
 This sample app demonstrates how to use Spring Social within a Facebook Canvas application.

+IMPORTANT: Note that the steps for running the sample differ slightly from the other Spring Social samples:

-To run, import the project into your IDE and deploy to a Servlet 2.5 or > container such as Tomcat 6 or 7.
-The container should also be able to serve the application over HTTPS.
+ 1. Deploy and start the application on a Servlet 2.5 or > container such as Tomcat 6 or 7 *and* ensure that HTTPS support is enabled.
+For convenience, you should be able to run the application using Maven with `mvn tomcat:run`.

-Access the application via Facebook at http://apps.facebook.com/springsocialcanvas.
+ 2. Navigate to http://apps.facebook.com/springsocialcanvas in your browser.
 This is the canvas page configured in Facebook for the Spring Social Canvas sample.

 The pertinent details of the application's Facebook configuration is as follows:
  - __Display Name__: Spring Social Canvas